HubTou/oab/README.md

 * [Wolph@StackOverflow](https://stackoverflow.com/users/54017/wolph)

 ## CAVEAT
-Only uncompressed version 4 full details files are supported at this time.
+Only uncompressed version 4 full details files are fully supported at this time.

+Some of the address books properties are undocumented and will appear as numbers.

 ## BUGS
 Excel reports an error while opening generated XLSX files,